This post was most recently updated on April 1st, 2021

 Making garlic powder isn’t difficult, and you can make it without a dehydrator if you don’t own one.

 You can use garlic that is starting to go soft, and even cloves that are just starting to sprout to make your own garlic powder at home.
+You can also make tomato powder!.
+You can also make tomato powder!.

 Reasons to Use Garlic Powder